juspay/hyperswitch-docs/features/payment-flows-and-management/pg-agnostic-recurring-payments.md

 #### 1. How can I set up connector preferences for the MIT payments?

 You can use the payments routing module in the Hyperswitch Control Center to set up volume and rule based routing algorithm.
-As of now there is no specific keys to set rules only for MIT payments (We will setup&#x20;
+As of now there is no specific keys to set rules only for MIT payments.

 #### 2. How are authentication rates affected in PG agnostic MITs?